consequences of early unemployment/joblessness on future labour market outcomes

 policy interventions in the area of unemployment

-Among others, Irma serves in the Editorial Board of the renowned journal of Social Problems, is Adjunct Senior Research Fellow of the Melbourne Institute of Applied Economic and Social Research, Associate of the Centre for Vocational and Educational Pathways at University of Melbourne, and Lead investigator on a 4-year funded research project by the Australian Research Council.
+Irma Mooi-Reci is A/Professor and Head of the discipline of Sociology, social policy and social theory at the School of Social and Political Sciences (SSPS) at the University of Melbourne, Australia.
+She serves in the Advisory Editorial Board of the renowned journal of Social Problems, is Adjunct Senior Research Fellow of the Melbourne Institute of Applied Economic and Social Research, an Associate of the Centre for Vocational and Educational Pathways at University of Melbourne, and Lead investigator on a 4-year funded research project by the Australian Research Council.
 Irma is also a Fellow of the ARC Centre of Excellence for Children and Families over the Life Course where she is involved in the data reference group that aims to improve the Big Data potential in Australia.

 For more information about her activities, visit her personal website: www.irmamooireci.com